Data-driven modeling of rotation curves with artificial neural networks: Galaxy sample for a parametric description

 \subsection{Dark matter distribution}

-To be conservative with the standard cosmological model, the dark matter halo distribution will be assumed to follow the NFW profile ~\cite{Navarro:1995iw}, characterized by the density at the time of the halo collapse, $\rho_i$, and by a characteristic scale, $R_s$:
+According to the standard cosmological model, we assume the dark matter halo distribution with the NFW profile ~\citep{Navarro:1995iw}, featuring the characteristic density $\rho_i$ (which is related to the density at the time of the halo collapse), and a characteristic scale, $R_s$:

-Commonly, the two free parameters, $\rho_i$ and $R_s$ are used to define new ones, for example, the radius, $r_{200}$, at which the enclosed density is 200 times the critical density.
-Additionally, a concentration parameter $c=r_{200}/R_{s}$ is introduced, and the reference velocity $V_{200}$ measured at $r_{200}$.
+Generally, the two free parameters $\rho_i$ and $R_s$ are used to define new parameters, for example, the radius $r_{200}$, at which the enclosed density is 200 times the critical density.
+In addition, a concentration parameter $c=r_{200}/R_{s}$ is introduced, and the reference velocity $V_{200}$ is measured at $r_{200}$.
 Consequently, the new set of free parameters for this parametric model becomes $c$ and $V_{200}$.
-For the galaxies analyzed in this work these values have been extracted from Tables 3 and 6 of \cite{deBlok:2008wp}.
+For the galaxies analyzed in this work, these values have been extracted from Tables 3 and 6 of \citet{deBlok:2008wp}.